Learn about the various data settings in ChartMogul and how to configure them.

 First Day of Week

-Access your subscription analytics settings by clicking Data Platform > Data Settings > Subscription Analytics.
+Access your subscription analytics settings by clicking Data & Config > Data Settings > Subscription Analytics.

 Churn Rate Formula